 The title of this essay is part of a statement made by Stewart Thomson, editor of the investment letter, Graceland Updates.
 His full comment reads, “It takes more than viewing charts and government debt numbers to understand gold as the world’s ultimate asset.
-What it really takes comes from the heart, not the brain.”
+What it takes comes from the heart, not the brain.”

 For thousands of years, humankind has understood the magical draw (and sense of security) that owning precious metal can bring.